ttttdw/visual-forager/human-foraging-data-analysis/README.md

 ```

-You should copy the stimulu document in the same folder.
-After finishing all stimulus, you can put them together in one folder like this:
+You should copy the stimulu document in the same folder, and run matlab code [readEDF](./readEDF.m).
+Put all folders together in one folder like this:

 ```
 all_subjects/